 Grant At The Battle of Shiloh

 On April 6, 1862, Grant’s Army of the Tennessee was surprised in its camps around Shiloh Church near Pittsburg Landing in southern Tennessee.
 Though pushed back a couple of miles, Grant held.
-Reinforced overnight by Brig.
-Gen. Don Carlos Buell with the Army of the Ohio, Grant and Buell defeated the Confederate army the next day, forcing it back to Corinth, Mississippi.
-Shiloh showed Lincoln Grant was a general who fought, even under facing adverse circumstances.
+Reinforced overnight by Brigadier General Don Carlos Buell with the Army of the Ohio, Grant and Buell defeated the Confederate army the next day, forcing it back to Corinth, Mississippi.
+Shiloh showed Lincoln that Grant was a general who fought hard, even under adverse circumstances.
 Over that spring and summer, Grant’s resolve with his Western army stood in stark contrast to the generals in the east: George B. McClellan had been driven back from the gates of Richmond during the Battle of the Seven Days; Nathaniel P. Banks was beaten at Cedar Mountain (Slaughter’s Mountain); and John Pope met defeat at the Second Battle of Bull Run (Second Battle of Manassas).
 McClellan and Pope had retreated; in the West, Grant kept pushing south and west.